 Illinois State alumna Megan Hinds ’16’s collection of 13 evocative three-dimensional layered intaglio prints offer viewers different perspectives inspired by the changing textures and colors of the natural world.
-Altered Formations presents a selection of abstract prints that are hand-cut and layered to convey multiple, atmospheric perspectives.
+Recently displayed at the Joe McCauley Gallery at Heartland Community College, Altered Formations is a selection of abstract prints that are hand-cut and layered to convey multiple, atmospheric perspectives.

-As you enter the gallery you are presented with a series of eight cloud formations that illustrate a progression of time.
+As visitors entered the gallery they were presented with a series of eight cloud formations that illustrate a progression of time.

 “You’re on the ground and you’re looking up at them, you’re looking at this murmuration, the color vibrations all combining at once, and you’re realizing that there are these elements that are moving in the sky and that we’re affecting that space,” Hinds said.